freerobby/cavalcade/README.md

 But Resque can be very useful outside of a web app, too.
 What if you want to write jobs in Ruby and just enqueue them from your console?
 Or from a Java application?
 Or in cron jobs?
 Cavalcade to the Resque!

-Cavalcade creates a Resque-based, stand-alone job queue, and provides rake tasks to enqueue all of your jobs.
+Cavalcade creates a Resque-based, stand-alone job queue, and provides an executable to enqueue all of your jobs.

 ## Contributing to Cavalcade